gavincyi/pycon-i-cant-believe-its-still-here/presentation.md

 - Market making more than 19,000 US securities in more than 21 billion dollars average daily volume

-- A technical incident on August 1, 2012 blew up the company
+- $1.4 billion revenue and $115.2 million net income in 2011

-- The incident costed Knight $440 million
+- A technical incident on August 1, 2012 costed Knight $440 million

 - Finally, Knight was acquired by a rival, Getco LLC